anipnwr7777/zsh-setup-guide/README.md

 ## Reference used
-- For Mac, a one-stop installation guide can be found here: https://sourabhbajaj.com/mac-setup/iTerm/zsh.html
+- For Mac, a one-stop installation guide can be found here: https://sourabhbajaj.com/mac-setup/iTerm/zsh.html (this one has other cool stuff for mac as well 😉)
 - Different plugins : https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins
 - Wiki : https://github.com/ohmyzsh/ohmyzsh/wiki